jtfeld/gestationlength/README.md

 Publications using these scripts and data:

-Feldblum, J. T., Boehm, E. E., Walker, K. K., Pusey, A. E. (submitted) Predictors and consequences of gestation length in wild chimpanzees
+Feldblum, J. T., Boehm, E. E., Walker, K. K., & Pusey, A. E. (2022).
+Predictors and consequences of gestation length in wild chimpanzees.
+American Journal of Biological Anthropology, 179(3), 417-430.

 Recommended citation for this data set:

-Feldblum, J. T., Boehm, E. E., Walker, K. K., Pusey, A. E. (submitted).
-Data and code for: Predictors and consequences of gestation length in wild chimpanzees
+Feldblum, J. T., Boehm, E. E., Walker, K. K., & Pusey, A. E. (2022).
+Data and code for: Predictors and consequences of gestation length in wild chimpanzees.
+American Journal of Biological Anthropology, 179(3), 417-430.

 <hr/>